SocialCars/socialcars.github.io/content/index.md

 # SocialCars source code repositories and documentation

-The repositories containing the source code and current developing of the *SocialCars Research Training Group 1931* can be found here.
+The repositories containing the source code and current state of development of the *SocialCars Research Training Group 1931* can be found here.